top of page

 REBELLING AGAINST INNER CRITIC

-• Can result in procrastination, over-indulgence, outer criticism, outbursts, addictions, maladaptive protective strategies and patterns of self-sabotaging, such as failed diets, splurges, and binging.
+This Inner Rescuer/Enabler tries to protect you from Inner Critic's harsh, controlling, berating nature.
+Without awareness however, it can end up over-rescuing, resenting, reacting or shutting you down, resulting in procrastination, over-indulgence, outer criticism, outbursts, addictions, maladaptive protective strategies, and patterns of self-sabotaging, such as failed diets, splurges, and binging.

-Inner Enabler is that subtle voice in your head that says things like:
+Inner Rescuer/Enabler is that subtle voice in your head that says things like:

 • "You've worked hard, you deserve a box of cookies."